hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

   * Subscribe to a Redis channel and send received messages to the browser using Socket.IO
   * See [app.js](app.js)
 * Redis
-  * used to share the `uuidiCooki` between Python and Node.JS
+  * used to share the `uuidCookie` between Python and Node.JS
   * used to implement publisher/subscriber...
 Any message published to Redis will be sent to the user using Socket.IO